edany416/Timers/README.md

 - User can view and start timers from the favorites menu (favorite timers hard coded at the moment).

-### Project Goals/Accomplishments
+### Project Goals and Accomplishments
 - Gain a deeper understanding about autolayout.
 - Use NotificationCenter.
+- Create a TableView with dynmically changing sections.
 - Gain more experience with blind communication via protocols and delegates.
-- Write well organized and clear code.
+- Try to write well organized and clear code.
 - Create animated view that triggers animation when user interacts with it.
 - When the user taps the "favs" BarButtonItem a view expands and retracts the favorites timers menu.
   This is done by manipulating the views height constraint.